 - Amazon Prime is a membership program that offers access to e-books, music, video streaming, free unlimited photo storage, free two-day shipping and various other services and deals by Amazon.

-- Amazon Web Services provides programmatic access to latent features on its website.
+- Its Web Services provides programmatic access to latent features on its website.

-- Amazon Elastic Compute Cloud or Amazon EC2 is a virtual site farm that allows users access to the Amazon infrastructure in order to run applications that range from running simulations to web hosting
+- The Elastic Compute Cloud from Amazon or Amazon EC2 is a virtual site farm that allows users access to the Amazon infrastructure in order to run applications that range from running simulations to web hosting

-- Amazon Fresh is a home grocery deliver service that delivers perishable and nonperishable food items on the same day of ordering or the next day
+- Amazon Fresh is a home grocery delivery service that delivers perishable and nonperishable food items on the same day of ordering or the next day

-- Amazon Supply provides businesses the opportunity to create custom e-commerce websites using Amazon technology.
+- Supply from Amazon provides businesses the opportunity to create custom e-commerce websites using Amazon technology.

 - Amazon Music is Amazon’s online music store that provides downloads exclusively in MP3 format without digital rights management.

-- Amazon Appstore is an appstore designed for Andriod Operating Systems
+- It`s Appstore is an app store designed for Andriod Operating Systems

-- Amazon Video provides Internet video on demand service in the United States, United Kingdom, Japan, Austria and Germany.
+- Its Video provides Internet video on demand service in the United States, United Kingdom, Japan, Austria, and Germany.